 Low E Glass To Inert Argon - Window Glass Energy Efficiency

 Your home's windows are a major factor affecting energy conservation and your family's comfort.
-Today, there are a number of technologies and materials that affect how much of the sun's heat is allowed to enter interior spaces, and how well your windows prevent the flow of heating or cooling energy from exiting.
+Today, a number of technologies and materials affect how much of the sun's heat enters interior spaces and how well your windows prevent the flow of heating or cooling energy from escaping.

 In fact, your windows are some of the most complex building components in your home.
 They can also be one of the most expensive.
 Windows are much more than simply an architectural element.
 They have a major role in your energy consumption.
-The number of windows in your home, the total area they represent, how they are oriented with regards to the sun, and the composition and construction of the unit can be the defining element for energy efficiency in a modern, high-performance home.
+The number of windows in your home, the total area they cover, how they are oriented with regard to the sun, and the composition and construction of the unit can be defining factors for energy efficiency in a modern, high-performance home.

 Window Construction and Energy Efficiency

 How your windows are constructed has a lot to do with how they perform.
 Different materials offer different levels of energy efficiency.
 In terms of components, glazing, the frame, and the spacer are all important factors.
-Older windows were predominantly made of wood which offers good thermal protection.
-Today alternatives are available like aluminum-clad wood, fiberglass, and vinyl that provide better efficiency and are not subject to rot.
-In terms of energy efficiency, foam filled fiberglass is best followed by foam filled vinyl.
+Older windows were predominantly made of wood, which offers good thermal protection.
+Today, alternatives such as aluminum-clad wood, fiberglass, and vinyl are available and offer greater efficiency and are not subject to rot.
+In terms of energy efficiency, foam-filled fiberglass is best, followed by foam-filled vinyl.

-Most older wood windows are single glazed using just one pane of glass.
+Most older wooden windows are single-glazed, with just one pane of glass.
 Today, double or triple glazing is the norm.
 The space between the glass is usually filled with an inert gas, typically argon or krypton.
-In the 60's and 70's double paned windows had air between the panes.
+In the 60's and 70s, double-paned windows had air between the panes.
 Today, these are called “clear double glazed” windows.
-The addition of inert gasses between the panes improves energy efficiency significantly.
+The addition of inert gases between the panes significantly improves energy efficiency.

 U-Value and Energy Efficiency

-The rate of heat loss is a measurement called U-factor, or U-value.
-The lower the U-value the more resistant a window is to heat loss and the better it's insulating efficiency.
-High- performance double pane windows have u-factors of about .30 or lower, while triple pane windows u-factor can be as low as .15.
+The rate of heat loss is measured by the U-factor, or U-value.
+The lower the U-value, the more resistant a window is to heat loss and the better its insulating efficiency.
+High-performance double-pane windows have U-factors of about .30 or lower, while triple-pane windows' U-factor can be as low as .15.

-The U-value of a window is helpful in determining the best window for your climate.
+The U-value of a window helps determine the best window for your climate.
 In Alabama, where Toulmin Kitchen and Bath is located, we generally don't experience severe cold weather.
 Here it's more about keeping conditioned air in the home.
 Using low U-value windows keeps heat out and cool air in.
 If you're not sure about U-value, Energy Star provides recommended U-values for every climate.

 Argon, Krypton, and Low E Glass

-Along with solid construction, manufacturers improve the efficiency of double and triple pane windows by filling the space between the glass with inert gases, which are odorless, colorless, and non-toxic improving energy efficiency.
+Along with solid construction, manufacturers improve the efficiency of double and triple pane windows by filling the space between the glass with inert gases, which are odorless, colorless, and non-toxic, improving energy efficiency.
 The two most common are argon and krypton.
-In addition, using low e glass, in which a thin coating of nearly invisible metal is used to coat the glass, also improves efficiency.
-Combining Low e glass with gas can keep hot air out (low e glass protects against heat as well as blocking UVA and UVB rays) providing the greatest efficiency.
+In addition, low-e glass, which uses a thin coating of nearly invisible metal, also improves efficiency.
+Combining low-e glass with gas can keep hot air out (low-e glass protects against heat as well as blocking UVA and UVB rays), providing the greatest efficiency.

-Let's compare argon, krypton, and low e glass windows to help you understand the differences and choose the best option for you home.
+Let's compare argon, krypton, and low-e glass windows to help you understand the differences and choose the best option for your home.

 Argon

-Argon is the cheaper option and its thermal conductivity is two-thirds that of air, making it a cost-effective option.
+Argon is the cheaper option, and its thermal conductivity is two-thirds that of air, making it a cost-effective option.
 The optimal space between panes of glass is 1/2”.
-Any larger, or smaller negatively effects its insulating properties.
+Any larger or smaller negatively affects its insulating properties.
 Argon is a more efficient barrier in large spaces.

 Krypton